CMV-Group-srl/sso-auth/README.md

 # SSO Auth

-This package provides a guard for the a sinsgle-sing-on authentication system.
+This package provides a guard for the a single-sign-on authentication system.

 ## Installation